Skip to content

 The Real Villains of The Elder Scrolls: The Aedra vs. Daedra Debate

 When it comes to The Elder Scrolls universe, there’s one debate that never truly dies: Are the Aedra really the ‘good guys,’ and are the Daedra inherently evil?
-It’s easy to fall into that mindset—after all, the Daedric Princes have a nasty habit of warping reality, demanding blood sacrifices, and generally making life miserable for…
+It’s easy to fall into that mindset.
+After all, the Daedric Princes have a nasty habit of warping reality, demanding blood sacrifices, and generally making life miserable…

 Jen